jhhung/EARRINGS/README.md

 ```sh
 > python3 benchmark_adapter.py
 ```
-Before running real data benchmarking, please download these four sets of dataset and their corresponding reference genome(.fa) from ncbi.
+Before running real data benchmarking, please download the following four datasets and their corresponding reference genome(.fa) from ncbi.
 1. SRR529095: RNA IP-Seq of Argonaute proteins from Homo sapiens
 2. SRR014866: miRNA of C.elegans
 3. SRR330569: RNA-Seq of Gonads and Carcasses in D. simulans and D. pseudoobscura